-Thomas Zielonka, MA Phone: 313-494-6828 Email: zielontw@udmercy.edu
+Eric Schmidt Phone: 313-494-6828 Email: schmidej@udmercy.edu

 The Office of Educational Technology supports and actively promotes the use of technology for the advancement of education.
 Educational technology support is provided for faculty and students.
 Some of the technology supported by the office includes classroom technology, Respondus Lockdown browser, Yuja lecture capture, digital media design, and Blackboard.